UAB-CINL/UAB-CINL.github.io/docs/analysis/mriqc.md

 - `--work-dir`: change the working directory that stores intermediate results
 - `--no-sub`: turn off submission of anonymized quality metrics to MRIQC's metrics repo
+- `--verbose-reports`: add extra information to the reports

 ### Performance Options